 There are other forces at work that take away from availability.
 There is training, administration, and tooling requirements that have to be met.

 Every business has tooling issues.
 Even the office environment has tooling requirements.
 The more sophisticated your business, the more time it takes to tool the staff and educate them on the changes.
 In the office environment, computers and printers are constant issues especially the software changes.
 In the auto repair industry, the MATCO Tool Truck pulls up once a week to sell his tools to the mechanics.
 In electronics, there are always new meters or scopes to review and consider.
 Again, each service related industry has its own set of dynamics as it relates to tooling, but it doesn’t change the fact that the staff has to spend some of their work year dealing with this issue.
-So to be reasonable in determining the number of hours to deduct, this article assumes 8 hours per year for tooling.
+Be reasonable in determining the number of hours to deduct, this article assumes 8 hours per year for tooling.

 From the physical availability number you subtract another 41 hours associated with the above items.
 Now the maximum available billable hours per employee per year are 1,851 hours.
 This equals 89% of the total hours available per year per employee (2,080).
 In addition this assumes relatively conservative estimates for the above issues.